Menu

-A baby’s birth parents may place them into care voluntarily, or they may arrive because they have suffered abuse, neglect or been affected by drug or alcohol problems.
+A baby’s birth parents may place them into foster care voluntarily, or they may arrive because they have suffered abuse, neglect or been affected by drug or alcohol problems.

 Babies often arrive with foster parents at very short notice.
 They need a safe space and a high level of care that will comfort and nurture them.
 They will also need stimulation in order to learn.
 From the get-go, they will be learning language skills, sense of self and other essential skills for life.